Are you Wasting Your Time on LinkedIn?

 - Be consistent in terms of building connections and posting over time

 Like any method of marketing, it takes time, and it’s about consistency.
 You may need to refine your message or audience.
-You may find that one article suddenly resonates.
-You may need to try multiple calls to action to see which works best.
-You may need to blend your activity with some paid advertising if you want to drive greater numbers of inbound leads.
+It’s possible that one article may suddenly resonate.
+Trying different calls to action to see which works best may provide the answer.
+And, you may need to blend your activity with some paid advertising if you want to drive greater numbers of inbound leads.

 Whatever your approach, it pays to take the time to make LinkedIn work for you.